Causality and the Modeling of the Measurement Process in Quantum Theory: A New Non-Collapse Model of Quantum Measurements in Terms of the Immanent Cause

-Due to his choice of a teleological scheme ---based on irrational potentiality and supplemented by the final cause--- Aristotle had closed the door to a radical development of potentiality in terms of a mode of existence.
+As we discussed above (section 1), due to his choice of a teleological scheme ---based on irrational potentiality and supplemented by the final cause--- Aristotle closed the door to a different development of potentiality in terms of an independent mode of existence to that of actuality.
 As remarked by Wolfgang Pauli:

 \begin{quotation} { ``Aristotle [...] created the important concept of { {\it potential being}} and applied it to { {\it hyle}}. [...]
 This is where an important differentiation in scientific thinking came in.
 Aristotle's further statements on matter cannot really be applied in physics, and it seems to me that much of the confusion in Aristotle stems from the fact that being by far the less able thinker, he was completely overwhelmed by Plato.
 He was not able to fully carry out his intention to grasp the { \emph{potential}}, and his endeavors became bogged down in early stages.'' \cite[p.
 93]{PauliJung}} \end{quotation}